Symmetry Breaking and Spatiotemporal Pattern Formation in Photonic Time Crystals: Results

 where $V\left(\bar{b}\right)$ is an effective double-well potential:

-We plot the effective potential for different $\epsilon$ in Fig. \ref{fig:Fig_transition}b and conclude that the transition into the symmetry breaking state is continuous, i.e. the system goes through a soft bifurcation when $h$ reaches the critical driving strength $h_{c}$.
+We plot the effective potential for different $\epsilon$ in Fig. \ref{fig:Fig_transition}b and conclude that the transition into the symmetry breaking state is continuous, i.e. the system goes through a soft bifurcation when $h$ reaches the critical driving strength $h_{c}$, which is determined by the ratio of $\gamma$ and $\Omega$ (see Eq. (\ref{eq:h_c_def})).
 In terms of the original $a$ and $b$, the potential minima (and approximate fixed points of Eqs. (\ref{eq:ampl_eoms})) are located at

 The result of a numerical simulation of Eq. (\ref{eq:PTC_eq}) for $\epsilon=0.005$ is depicted in Fig. \ref{fig:Fig_transition}c, showing how the displacement field inside the PTC begins to self organize itself into the standing wave pattern predicted in Eqs. (\ref{eq:small_amp_ansatz}) and (\ref{eq:close_threshold_fixed_points}).
 All simulations in this paper were carried out using the Dedalus software package \citep{burns2020dedalus}.